fliphess/miicam/README.md

 ## Getting Help

+I've spend many hours documenting anything I ran into.

+Please read the [troubleshooting guide](https://miicam.github.io/Troubleshooting) for solving the most common issues.

+If something is not documented, [please let me know](https://github.com/miicam/MiiCam/issues) so I can extend the documentation.

 Please always do some proper research yourself first and only create issues if you are very sure it's a bug in the camera and not either human error or another issue that is related to your home setup instead of the camera.

 If you need help setting up, ask the friendly people on the discord channel for some advice.
 If you answer their questions properly and give them the required information, they might be willing to point you in the right direction.